treasure-data/treasure-boxes/machine-learning/recommendation/docs/more.md

 ### Tasks

-Here, let us see `recommend.dig`, the workflow we demonstrated at the beginning `$ td wf run ...`.
+Here, let us see `recommend.dig`, the workflow we demonstrated at the beginning `$ td wf start ...`.
 This workflow basically follows several sub-steps to make recommendation on TD:

 1. Split rows in the original table into **80% training** and **20% testing** rows.
 2. Build a recommendation model for the 80% training data; that is, apply the MF technique for a training user-item-rating matrix.